Torri D Hart

 Hart began her career as an eighth-grade English teacher in Southern Virginia where she became passionate about providing equitable educational resources and opportunities to students in rural spaces.
 After completing her first year of teaching, she moved to Northern Virginia where she completed her M.A. while working as a technical writer and secondary English teacher.
 She taught at the middle and high school levels, including collegiate composition courses, for six years before pursuing doctoral studies.
 Prior to beginning her work with UT, Hart served as a government-contracted Strategic Communications Analyst for the United States Coast Guard.
 Each position has contributed to her skillset as a Teaching and Research Assistant in Educational Leadership & Policy.

-Hart is pursuing her doctorate in Educational Policy and Planning with the intention to contribute to the scholarship on inclusive leadership in rural schooling contexts with the aim to support education leadership programs through research and instruction in the future.
+Hart is pursuing her doctorate in Educational Policy and Planning with the intention to contribute to the development of equity-oriented superintendents, principals, and teacher leaders through her research and instruction in educational leadership programs.

 Hart began her career as an eighth-grade English teacher in Southern Virginia where she became passionate about providing equitable educational resources and opportunities to students in rural spaces.
 After completing her first year of teaching, she moved to Northern Virginia where she completed her M.A. while working as a technical writer and secondary English teacher.
 She taught at the middle and high school levels, including collegiate composition courses, for six years before pursuing doctoral studies.
 Prior to beginning her work with UT, Hart served as a government-contracted Strategic Communications Analyst for the United States Coast Guard.
 Each position has contributed to her skillset as a Teaching and Research Assistant in Educational Leadership & Policy.

-Hart is pursuing her doctorate in Educational Policy and Planning with the intention to contribute to the scholarship on inclusive leadership in rural schooling contexts with the aim to support education leadership programs through research and instruction in the future.
+Hart is pursuing her doctorate in Educational Policy and Planning with the intention to contribute to the development of equity-oriented superintendents, principals, and teacher leaders through her research and instruction in educational leadership programs.